1-833-ZEPOSIA

 ZEPOSIA may cause serious side effects, including:

-• Liver problems: Symptoms include unexplained nausea, vomiting, stomach area (abdominal) pain, tiredness, loss of appetite, yellowing of the whites of your eyes or skin, or dark colored urine
+• Liver problems: ZEPOSIA may cause liver damage.
+Symptoms include unexplained nausea, vomiting, stomach area (abdominal) pain, tiredness, loss of appetite, yellowing of the whites of your eyes or skin, or dark colored urine

-• Increased blood pressure: Your healthcare provider should check your blood pressure during treatment with ZEPOSIA.
-A sudden, severe increase in blood pressure (hypertensive crisis) can happen when you eat certain foods that contain a high level of tyramine
+• Increased blood pressure: Your healthcare provider should check your blood pressure during treatment with ZEPOSIA

-• Breathing problems: Such as shortness of breath
+• Breathing problems: Some people who take ZEPOSIA have shortness of breath

 • Swelling and narrowing of blood vessels in your brain.
 Posterior Reversible Encephalopathy Syndrome (or PRES): A rare condition that has happened with ZEPOSIA and with drugs in the same class.
-Symptoms include sudden severe headache, sudden confusion, sudden loss of vision or other vision changes, or seizure
+Symptoms include sudden severe headache, sudden confusion, sudden loss of vision or other changes in your vision, or seizure

 The safety of ZEPOSIA was evaluated during a one-year, two-part clinical trial.
 During the clinical trial, people who took ZEPOSIA (n=429) and those who took placebo (n=216) were asked to report any side effects they experienced.
 All participants were first evaluated at 10 weeks.